VollySMS/Volly/README.md

 http DELETE https://volly-sms.herokuapp.com/company/delete Authorization:'Bearer <Company-Token>'
 ```

-### `PUT /company/update`
+#### `PUT /company/update`

 This allows you to update any of the included properties in your company: <companyName>, <email>, <password>, <phoneNumber>, <website>.
 You must send an object containing the properties you wish to update and the updated value.
-When a phone number is included, our system will re-verify it.
-If your password is included we will create a new token.
+When a phone number is changed, our system will re-verify it.
+If your password is changed we will create a new token.
 Sends a response with the updated body.

 ```
-echo '{"companyName": <companyName>, "email": <email>, "password": <password>, "phoneNumber": <phoneNumber>, "website": <website>}' | http PUT https://volly-sms.herokuapp.com/company/update Authorization:'Bearer <Company-Token>'
+echo '{"companyName": <companyName>, "email": <email>, "password": <password>, "phoneNumber": <phoneNumber>, "website": <website>}' | http PUT https://volly-sms.herokuapp.com/company/update Authorization:'Bearer <companyToken>'

 Response:
 //  {